Crumb Top Baking

 • You can make six jumbo muffins from this recipe.
 Just increase the bake time to 23-25 minutes.

 • Darker pans tend to brown muffins, cakes and cookies faster than lighter pans.
 I made this recipe in a darker muffin pan and the muffins were fully baked by 15 minutes.
-If your pan is lighter in colour, such as aluminum, it may take another minute or two for the muffins to fully bake.
+If your pan is lighter in color, such as aluminum, it may take another minute or two for the muffins to fully bake.

 Up close view of a coconut mango muffin on a wire rack.

-If you make these coconut mango muffins, I would love to hear what you think in the comments below.
+If you make this recipe, I'd love to hear what you think in the comments below!

 HUNGRY FOR MORE?
-Follow Crumb Top Baking on Instagram, Pinterest and Facebook!
+Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!

 Coconut Mango Muffins (with Dark Chocolate)

-• Prep Time: 15 minutes
+Prep Time: 15 minutes minutes

-• Cook Time: 15 minutes
+Cook Time: 15 minutes minutes

-• Total Time: 6 hours
+Total Time: 6 hours hours 30 minutes minutes

-• Yield: 12 muffins
+Servings: 12 muffins

 Ingredients